dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 ``cd ~/NetBeansProjects/dataverse/scripts/installer``

+You must be logged in as root to run the installer, or sudo.

 ``./install``

 The script will prompt you for some configuration values.
 It is recommended that you choose "localhost" for your hostname if this is a development environment.
 For everything else it should be safe to accept the defaults.